wesley-eddy/ntnrg/charter.md

   * simulation, measurement, or testing techniques that are particularly well suited for NTNs,
+  * metrics and performance evaluation techniques and methodologies,
   * the impact to transport protocols as paths experience normal changes in characteristics like latency, jitter, and loss associated with nominal platform behavior,
+  * effective security mechanisms and techniques,
+  * routing and addressing approaches,
   * proposals for scalable, stable routing or network orchestration strategies in such a dynamic environment, and
   * ideas on whether and how traffic engineering may be optimally